Jurisdicción de Estados Unidos,

 • Meeting Lending Requirements: If you plan to seek financing, lenders will almost certainly require a personal taxpayer ID.

-Component 1: The Form W-7
+1. The IRS Form W-7

-Component 3: Proof of Foreign Status and Identity
+2. Proof of Identity and Foreign Status

 How Long Does the ITIN Application Take?